nikandlv/limitless-react/README.md

 Limitless is a landing page design

-Mad props to <a href="https://dribbble.com/victorniculici" title="Chanut">Victor Niculici</a> for the design
+Mad props to <a href="https://dribbble.com/victorniculici">Victor Niculici</a> for the design

 The whole project was written in 4 hours max + 2 hours for making it responsive